AllanBartoo/recipe-page/README.md

 ### What I learned

-I learned how to work with rm for font sizes as well as work tables.
+I learned how to work with rm for font sizes as well as tables.

 ### Continued development